Talingo

-Talingo is an independent cultural magazine in Panama.
-It is published monthly.
+Talingo was an independent cultural magazine in Panama.
+It was published monthly.

 History and profile

 Talingo was founded in 1993 and its first issue appeared on 30 May 1993.
 The magazine publishes in Spanish on art and culture in a broad context, including cultural criticism.
 The magazine is edited by La Prensa, one of the biggest newspapers of the country.

 In 2001 the magazine was honored with a Prince Claus Award, a major cultural award from the Netherlands.